WJC3310/E-Commerce-Sales-Analysis-SQL-PostgreSQL-/README.md

 Average order value across all transactions is $111.30, average customer spends over $100 per purchase.
 This is strong and will present opportunities and strategies for bundling strategies, if desired.

+## Outcomes & Skills Demonstrated

+- Translating business questions into actionable SQL queries
+- Using window functions and aggregation for advanced metrics
+- Visualizing multi-dimensional data for non-technical audiences
+- Dashboard design and storytelling in Tableau
+- End-to-end project delivery from database to insight